primesoft-group/oneconnexx-docs/_pages/addins/en/webconnect.md

 ```
 http://localhost/connect/api/services/eventname
 ```
-The POST body must be transmitted with the content type "application / json" and contain a JSON object:
+The POST body must be transmitted with the content type "application/json" and contain a JSON object:
 ```
 {"oneconnexx": { "data": { }}}
 ```